 Erythrorhipsalis cereuscula, Hariota cereuscula, Rhipsalis saglionis

-Rhipsalis cereuscula is a shrubby to bushy epiphytic cactus with light green stems crowned with clusters of tiny rice-shaped joints.
-The stems are up to 3 feet (90 cm) long, erect at first but become pendant as size increases.
-Flowers are greenish-white, often tinged with pink, bell-shaped, up to 0.6 inches (1.5 cm) long and up to 0.8 inches (2 cm) in diameter.
-They are borne from the terminal areoles and followed by tiny, white berries.
+Rhipsalis cereuscula is a shrubby cactus with light green stems crowned with clusters of tiny rice-shaped joints.
+The stems are up to 3 feet (90 cm) long, erect at first, becoming pendant as they grow.

 How to Grow and Care